 Likelihood ratios indicate how much the probability of a disease in a patient is altered by the test result.
 These ratios compare the probability of a particular test result in patients with the disease to the probability of the same result in patients without the disease.

 Likelihood ratios (LRs) range from zero to infinity.
-An LR below 1 indicates that a test result reduces the likelihood of disease, while an LR above 1 suggests that it increases the likelihood of disease.
-An LR of 1 means that the test does not alter the probability of disease, as it is equally likely to be positive or negative in both those with and without the condition, making it of limited diagnostic value.
+An LR of 1 or close to 1 means that the test does not significantly alter the probability of disease, as it is equally likely to be positive or negative in both those with and without the condition, making it of limited diagnostic value.

 The likelihood ratios (positive and negative) can be calculated by using the following formulae: